Greater Manchester is working to clean up air pollution on local roads.

 We want to clean up our air and protect people’s health in a way that is fair to businesses and residents affected by financial hardship, while meeting the new government legal direction to meet nitrogen dioxide legal limits by 2026.
 In the current economic environment, with increasing information about the harm air pollution causes, achieving this is a delicate balance.

 Greater Manchester believes that an investment-led Clean Air Plan, rather than a charging Clean Air Zone, is the fairest approach for our businesses and residents.
-Investment through the Clean Air Plan and in sustainable transport has already delivered significant improvements in air quality.
+Investment through the Clean Air Plan and in sustainable transport as part of the Bee Network has already delivered significant improvements in air quality.

 We will continue to work with these groups to ensure we develop a plan that works for Greater Manchester and makes the best use of the government funding available.